Imams of Yemen

-The Imams of Yemen, later also titled the Kings of Yemen, were religiously consecrated leaders (imams) belonging to the Zaidi branch of Shia Islam.
+The Imams of Yemen, later also titled the Kings of Yemen, were religiously consecrated leaders (imams) belonging to the Zaydi branch of Shia Islam.
 They established a blend of religious and temporal-political rule in parts of Yemen from 897.
 Their imamate endured under varying circumstances until the end of the North Yemen civil war in 1970, following the republican revolution in 1962.
-Zaidi theology differs from Isma'ilism and Twelver Shi'ism by stressing the presence of an active and visible imam as leader.
+Zaydi theology differs from Isma'ilism and Twelver Shi'ism by stressing the presence of an active and visible imam as leader.
 The imam was expected to be knowledgeable in religious scholarship, and to prove himself a worthy headman of the community, even in battle if this was necessary.
 A claimant of the imamate would proclaim a "call" (dawah), and there were not infrequently more than one claimant.